Tipu Sultan: Early military service

-A flintlock blunderbuss, built for Tipu Sultan in Srirangapatna, 1793–94.
+A blunderbuss, built for Tipu Sultan in Srirangapatna, 1793–1794.
 Tipu Sultan used many Western craftsmen, and this gun reflects the most up-to-date technologies of the time.

 Early Conflicts

 Tipu Sultan was instructed in military tactics by French officers in the employment of his father.
-At age 15, he accompanied his father against the British in the First Mysore War in 1766.
+At age 15, he accompanied his father against the British in the First Anglo-Mysore War in 1766.
 He commanded a corps of cavalry in the invasion of Carnatic in 1767 at age 16.
 He also took part in the First Anglo-Maratha War of 1775–1779.

 Alexander Beatson, who published a volume on the Fourth Mysore War entitled View of the Origin and Conduct of the War with Tippoo Sultaun, described Tipu Sultan as follows: "His stature was about five feet eight inches; he had a short neck, square shoulders, and was rather corpulent: his limbs were small, particularly his feet and hands; he had large full eyes, small arched eyebrows, and an aquiline nose; his complexion was fair, and the general expression of his countenance, not void of dignity".